hazelcast/hazelcast-reference-manual/src/GettingStarted/InstallingHazelcast.md

 # Getting Started

-This chapter explains how to install Hazelcast, start a Hazelcast member and client, and gives Hazelcast configuration fundamentals.
+This chapter explains how to install Hazelcast and start a Hazelcast member and client.
+It also provides the fundamentals for configuring Hazelcast and its deployment options.

 ## Installation